kit-sdq/Artemis4Docker/README.md

+# DEPRECATED: Simplified Build Scripts.
+This repository is not needed anymore.

 # Artemis4Docker - Frontend & Backend Docker Images from Artemis
 This repository provides workflows to create all needed images to deploy [Artemis](https://github.com/ls1intum/Artemis)